ltag2023/ltag2023.github.io/index.md

     </tbody>
 </table>

-5. "Is love I can be sure of" from *"Will You Still Love Me Tomorrow"*
+5. "So full of the superficial Some people want it all But I don't want nothing at all" from *"If I Ain't Got You"*

 <table style='width: 200%;'>
     <thead>